-You can install FortiClient (macOS) 6.4.10 on macOS 11 Big Sur and 10.15 Catalina.
-With these releases, FortiClient works properly only when you grant permissions to access the full disk in the Security & Privacy pane for the following services:
+You can install FortiClient (macOS) 6.4.5 on macOS 11 Big Sur and 10.15 Catalina.
+With these macOS releases, however, FortiClient works properly only when you grant permissions to access the full disk in the Security & Privacy pane for the following services:

-The FortiClient (macOS) free VPN-only client does not include the fcaptmon and fmon2 services.
-If you use the VPN-only client, you only need to grant permissions for fctservctl and FortiClient.
+The FortiClient (macOS) free VPN-only client does not include the fcaptmon, fmon, and fmon2 services.
+If you are using the VPN-only client, you only need to grant permissions for fctservctl and FortiClient.